AliErben123/GoAwayGuardian/os/README.md

 # GoAwayGuardian

-GoAwayGuardian doesn't just work as a parental control bypasser, it also is a small desktop OS.
+GoAwayGuardian is a small desktop OS.
 (something like Windows 3.1)

 GoAwayGuardian started off from MikeOS